VHalenius/RasPi_Ubuntu_20.04_Server_Kubernetes/README.md

 ## CIFS Flexvolume Plugin for Kubernetes

-More information can be found in [sdtab Git page](https://github.com/fstab/cifs)
+More information can be found in [fstab Git page](https://github.com/fstab/cifs)

 Run in all nodes (Control plane(s) and nodes)
 ```